-All requirements established for the completion of the doctoral degree program listed in this publication must be fulfilled within seven consecutive years.
-The time limit is calculated from the term in which you successfully complete the first credit course that applies to the program, except for the prerequisite course, DBA 600.
+All requirements established for the completion of the doctoral degree programs listed in this publication must be fulfilled within seven consecutive years.
+The time limit is calculated from the term in which you successfully complete the first credit course that applies to the program, except for the prerequisite course for the Doctor of Business Administration program, DBA 600.

-DOCTORAL DEGREE PROGRAM CURRICULUM
+DOCTORAL DEGREE PROGRAMS DEGREE REQUIREMENTS AND CURRICULUM